-Also, borrowing from your own banking system is relatively easy compared to financing with other lending institutions, to top it up, you benefit on the interest of your own borrowing, instead of the banks.
-The interest earned by your policy pushes your cash accumulation further.
+To top it up, by borrowing against your own banking system (participating whole life insurance), you benefit from the interest of your own borrowing, which helps increase the dividend distribution – the interest earned by the insurance company’s participating policy funds pushes your cash value accumulation further.
 This is a key benefit of using whole life insurance for infinite banking, as it allows you to access your funds quickly and build a higher net worth by financing your own loans.

 How to Get Started with Infinite Banking in Canada

-If you’re interested in getting started with Infinite Banking in Canada, you can work with a licensed insurance broker who have access participating whole life policies and one who can help you choose the right policy that can support your infinite banking goals.
-If you’re not working with an advisor who is familiar with setting up infinite banking in Canada, you can book an initial consultation with us here, and we will help you with developing a financial plan with a focus on infinite banking.
+If you’re interested in getting started with Infinite Banking in Canada, you can work with a licensed life insurance advisor who has access to participating whole-life policies and one who can help support your infinite banking goals.
+If you’re not working with an advisor who is familiar with setting up infinite banking in Canada, you can book your initial consultation with us, and we will help you develop a financial plan with a focus on infinite banking.

 Mutual Life Insurance Companies in Canada

 Mutual life insurance companies in Canada are the largest providers of participating whole life insurance.
-These companies pay dividends to participating policy holders.
-In exchange, the policy holders own the company.
-Equitable Life is one of the biggest mutual life insurance companies in Canada, but there are many other life insurance companies that offer participating whole life policies.
-Examples of such companies include Sun Life, Canada Life, and Manulife.
+These companies pay dividends to participating life insurance policyholders, who in effect, own the company.
+Equitable Life is one of the biggest mutual life insurance companies in Canada, but there are many other life insurance companies that offer participating whole-life policies.
+Examples of such companies include Sun Life, Canada Life, Industrial Alliance, RBC Life Insurance, and Manulife.

 Infinite Banking - Becoming Your Own Banker